timjogorman/RicherEventDescription/guidelines.md

 expressed here, but most important is the **postoperative** TIMEX3 and the two associated TLINKs.
-The scarring is TLINKed to postoperative with CONTAINS because the scarring occurs during the span of time which ``postoperative'' designates.
+The scarring is TLINKed to postoperative with CONTAINS because the scarring occurs during the span of time which "postoperative" designates.
 Then, we mark that postoperative BEGINS-ON the surgery, because the surgery's end represents the start of the postoperative period.